Commemorated on the Chattisham War Memorial

 Died 15 June 1918 aged 31

 Horace William Eastall was born in Pettaugh, Suffolk.
 He had worked as a groom at Greenway Lodge in Gosbeck, Coddenham.
 Horace was married to Alice Cook in the summer of 1914 and their son, Cyril, was born the following July.
-Horace enlisted in Ipswich and at first served with The Buffs (East Kent Regiment)) and then became part of the Royal Warwickshire Regiment.
+Horace enlisted in Ipswich and first served with The Buffs (East Kent Regiment)) and then became part of the Royal Warwickshire Regiment.
 In November 1917, Horace was injured and appeared in the weekly casualty lists which were published by the War Office.
 At some stage it was deemed he was fit enough to resume his duties and was killed in action and is buried at Magnaboschi British Cemetery (see photograph), in the province of Vicenza in Italy.

 Pte George H Rumsey 18089 8th Bn Suffolk